Artists Selected and going to Perugia in Fall 2022!

 The objective for the artists from both cities is to create artwork that stimulates reflection on the concept of Migration.
-The Seattle artists will be selected by an international jury based on their submissions to CaFÉ, an online application and adjudication system for the arts (it is anticipated the Call for Artists will be posted in autumn 2021).
-The project offers artists in both cities an opportunity to create artwork that stimulates reflection on the concept of Migration, so vivid now in our lives—migration as fact or metaphor.
+The project offers artists in both cities an opportunity to create artwork that stimulates reflection on the concept of Migration as fact or metaphor.
 Artists are encouraged to explore and expand what makes Migration relevant and transformative to the world.

 Photo credit Palazzo della Penna, poesia trovata - tuqui.it